How Much Water Should You Drink During Pregnancy?

 Hydrate Strategically

-If you’re having a hard time getting enough to drink, try snacking on fruits like watermelon that naturally contain a lot of water.
+If you’re having a hard time getting enough to drink, try snacking on fruits like watermelon that naturally have high water content.
 “Having several servings a day can add to the hydration tally,” Simon Quigley says.

-You may also notice that guzzling water doesn’t help with the pee problem: Pregnant people already need to urinate more frequently, and this urge increases in the later stages of pregnancy as the growing baby puts additional pressure on the uterus.
-Limiting the amount of fluids you drink after dinner can at least ensure a better night’s sleep, which is good for everyone.
+You may also notice that guzzling water doesn’t help with the pee problem: Pregnant people already need to urinate more often.
+This urge increases in the later stages of pregnancy as the growing baby puts extra pressure on the uterus.
+Limiting the amount of fluids you drink after dinner can at least help you get a better night’s sleep, which is good for everyone.

 Don’t Overdo It with the Fluids